-Old age is oft associated with health concerns both physically and mentally for the senior citizens, which in turn takes a heavy toll on their finances.
-Therefore, it is necessary to provide them with adequate relaxation in terms of financial outflow as well as from a compliance perspective.
+Old age is often associated with health concerns, both physical and mental, for senior citizens, which takes a heavy toll on their finances.
+Therefore, it is necessary to provide them with adequate relaxations in the form of tax deductions.

-Section 80TTB is a provision whereby a taxpayer who is a resident senior citizen aged 60 years and above at any time during a Financial Year (FY) can claim a specified amount as a deduction from his gross total income for that FY.
-This section is applicable w.e.f 1 April 2018.
+Section 80TTB is a provision whereby a taxpayer who is a resident senior citizen, aged 60 years and above at any time during a Financial Year (FY), can claim a specified amount as a deduction from his gross total income for that FY.
+This Section is applicable w.e.f.
+1st April 2018.

-A deduction of lower of Rs 50,000 or amount of specified income is allowed from gross total income.
-Specified income is any of the following income in aggregate:
+A deduction of Rs 50,000 or the income amount, whichever is lower, is allowed as deduction from the gross total income.
+Income here means any of the following income in aggregate:

-If specified deposits are held by or on behalf of a partnership firm, association of persons (AOP) or body of individuals (BOI), Section 80TTB deduction is not available in the hands of partner of such firm or any member of such AOP or BOI while computing their total income.
+Suppose the specified deposits are held by or on behalf of a partnership firm.
+In that case, an Association of Persons (AOP), or a Body of Individuals (BOI), Section 80TTB deduction is not available for the partner of such a firm or any member of such an AOP or BOI while computing their total income.

-With an introduction of Section 80TTB exclusively for senior citizens, deduction under Section 80TTA is not available to senior citizens.
+With the introduction of Section 80TTB exclusively for senior citizens, deduction under Section 80TTA is not available to senior citizens.

 |Particulars||Section 80TTA||Section 80TTB|